evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive35/_index.md

 ## Exterior

+The BMW i4 eDrive35, with dimensions of 4783 mm in length, 1852 mm in width, and 1448 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 You can choose between 12 different paint colors when ordering this model.
 Additionally, you can choose between 7 wheels with sizes from 18 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is an optional function for the side doors.